AnnotatorLogisticRegression#

 Feature matrix representing the samples.

-It contains the class labels of the training samples.
-The number of class labels may be variable for the samples, where missing labels are represented the attribute missing_label.
+It contains the class labels of the training samples, where missing labels are represented via missing_label.
+Specifically, label y[n, m] refers to the label of sample X[n] from annotator m.

 It contains the weights of the training samples’ class labels.
 It must have the same shape as y.
 Accordingly, the sample weights are only used for the initialization of the majority vote and the computation of the confusion matrix.
 It is not supported for the update of logistic regression weights and the expectation computation.